kovacevic39/laser_post/README.md

 <code>--laser-off</code> Overrides the default "M5" command for laser off.

-<code>--laser-on</code> Overrides the defalt "M3" command for laser on.
+<code>--laser-on</code> Overrides the default "M3" command for laser on.

-<code>--no-s</code> Suppresses "S" values after the laser on command.

-<code>--laser-3d</code> Allows Z moves but only turns the laser on if there is motion in X Y.
-    So this can be used to cut over contours or step up or down between cuts.
+<code>--laser-power</code> Overrides the default "S####" command for laser on.
+--laser-power "" or --laser-power "NONE" suppresses the power command.

-  Use ";" for newlines.
+  Use "\n" for newlines.

 **Examples :**
 <pre>